zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-7225 - AMI based ASG install does not pick up user config
 * PWX-7097 - `pxctl service kvdb` should display correct cluster status after nodes are decommissioned
 * PWX-7124 - Volume migration fails when the volume has an attached snapshot policy
-* PWX-7101 - Enable task ID-based sorting for `pxctl cm` commands
+* PWX-7101 - Enable task ID-based sorting for `pxctl cloudmigrate` commands
 * PWX-7121 - Creating a paired cluster results in core files in the destination cluster
 * PWX-7110 - Delete paired cluster credentials when the cluster pair is deleted
 * PWX-7031 - Cluster migration restore status does not reflect the cloudsnap status when cloudsnap has failed